Owner's Manuals, Parts Lists & Schematics

 A: Box scrapers usually have 4 or 6 non-hardened scarifying teeth spaced 12" apart.
 As a result, they are best suited for loosening soil.
 They don't do a good job penetrating extremely hard driveway surfaces (and their non-hardened teeth quickly wear out on these surfaces anyway).
 That's because they rely solely on the weight of the box scraper to dig - and on hard surfaces that's just not enough.

 A: It won't grade areas covered with tall, thick vegetation.
 The vegetation will clog the scarifying teeth, making them ineffective.
-Similarly, if the area you are grading has a lot of rocks, the machine will perform better if you remove rocks that surface as you're grading (you can just toss them into the built-in weight tray).
+Similarly, if the area you are grading has a lot of rocks, the machine will perform better if you remove rocks that surface as you're grading.
 Finally the Power Grader is not designed to move snow.

 A: We offer 3 basic options: